Guide to essential oils

 • Keep out of reach of children.

-• Avoid contact with the eyes.
+• Avoid contact with eyes.

-• As a general rule, always test your product in the crease of the elbow at least 48 hours before use.
+• As a general rule, always perform a patch test by applying your preparation to the inside of your elbow at least 48 hours before use.

-• For use as a cosmetic ingredient, please refer to the specific precautions.
+• For use as a cosmetic ingredient, refer to specific precautions.

 Find out more